General: Treatment to reduce or increase sweating varies depending on the severity of the underlying cause.

 Avoid if allergic to ginger or other members of the Zingiberaceaefamily (such as red ginger, shell ginger, or green cardamom).
 Stop two weeks before and immediately after surgery/dental/diagnostic procedures with bleeding risks.
 Avoid with a history of irregular heartbeat (arrhythmia).
 Use cautiously with a history of ulcers, acid reflux, heart conditions, inflammatory bowel disease, blocked intestines, bleeding disorders, or gallstones.
 Use cautiously if taking anticoagulants.
 Use cautiously if driving or operating machinery.
 Use cautiously if pregnant or breastfeeding.

 Ginseng: For more than 2,000 years, the roots of this slow-growing plant have been valued in Chinese medicine.
 Traditionally, ginseng has been used to help reduce sweating.
-However, it remains unknown if this treatment is effective because scientific studies are currently lacking in this area.
+However, it remains unknown if this treatment is effective for the treatment of excessive perspiration because scientific studies are currently lacking in this area.

 Avoid if allergic to ginseng or other plants in the Araliaceae family.
 Avoid with bleeding disorders, leukemia, or liver disorders.
 Avoid if taking anticoagulants or anti-platelet drugs.
 Avoid consuming ginseng in combination with licorice if pregnant or postpartum.
 Use cautiously with gastrointestinal disorders, high blood pressure, hormone-dependent conditions (such as breast cancer or prostate cancer), sleep disorders, attention deficit hyperactivity disorders (ADHD), irregular heartbeat, heart disease, diabetes, joint or muscle disorders (such as arthritis or fibromyalgia), eye disorders, or psychological disorders.
 Use cautiously if taking ACE inhibitors, lipid-lower agents, anti-cancer drugs, cytotoxic drugs, stimulants (including caffeine), diuretics, glucocorticoids, HIV protease inhibitors, monoamine oxidase inhibitors (MAOIs), morphine, mitomycin C, sodium channel blockers, nifedipine, agents that increase photosensitivity, or drugs that are broken down by the liver.
 Use cautiously if undergoing chemotherapy or radiation therapy.